pairshaped/curlingio-docs/docs/club-management/leagues.md

 For leagues we recommend including the Day of the week, night or day, and type of league here.
 E.g. "Monday Night Men's".

-Some clubs will also include the year, but this is generally unecessary and entirely at your preference since leagues and competitions are filtered by season when member's visit see their listing pages.
+Some clubs will also include the year, but this is generally unnecessary and entirely at your preference since leagues and competitions are filtered by season when member's visit the listing pages.
 E.g. "Monday Night Men's - 2020"

 ### Start & End Dates